Trudeau's Criticism Of Putin 'Confrontational': Russian Embassy

 "Whether it's pulling back of his engagement in the Donbass or leaving Crimea," the prime minister said, "whether it's taking responsibility for . . . the important questions that the U.K. has asked after the terrible poisoning incident a few weeks ago in Salisbury, whether it's questions around NATO, questions around Syria, questions around the Arctic."

-The House of Commons unanimously adopted a motion this week that blames Russia for what it calls a despicable nerve gas attack in Britain that killed former double agent Sergei Skripal and his daughter Yulia in the city of Salisbury.
-The British government says they were victims of a Russian nerve agent.
+The House of Commons unanimously adopted a motion this week that blames Russia for what it calls a despicable nerve gas attack in Britain against former double agent Sergei Skripal and his daughter Yulia in the city of Salisbury.
+The British government says they were poisoned with a Russian nerve agent.

 Trudeau's final example of the Arctic drew the ire of the Russian Embassy in its tweet.
 The Arctic is one area where the two countries have tried to co-operate through the Arctic Council and bilaterally.

-Note: UPDATE: An earlier version of this story erroneously stated that Sergei Skripal and his daughter had been killed in a nerve gas attack.
-Skripal and his daughter are still alive but in critical condition.